Walking the Tasmanian Trail - Day 23

 Eventually, I find myself engulfed in a forested area once again and the road levels out as I reach the top of the divide.
 For some reason, I never did this before, I check my find a friend app on my phone and it seemed to show that Paul was behind me.
 I tried to call him but because the reception was so intermittent he must have been in a black spot and I could not get through to him.

 There had been a Y intersection a little ways back and I became concerned that I was walking in the wrong direction.
 My mind made me worry to the point that I turned back to check the intersection to see if I had misread the arrows.
 When I arrived I found that I had taken the correct road and I reprimanded myself for not trusting my navigation because now I had to walk back adding an extra 50 minutes of walking to my days walk.
 I only had about half an hour left to walk if I had stayed on track.

 I was almost back to where I had turned back and I saw a familiar car heading towards me and I sighed in relief.
-Paul had become concerned that I was taking to long to arrive at our meeting point and had come back to look for me.
+Paul had become concerned that I was taking too long to arrive at our meeting point and had come back to look for me.
 I was thankful that he did as I was now in a mood with myself and not enjoying having to retrace my steps and my feet were feeling worse for wear.

-Not long after we arrive back to camp a friend of ours, who was relief teaching at a nearby school in Huonville, came to visit.
+Not long after we arrive back at camp a friend of ours, who was a relief teaching at a nearby school in Huonville, came to visit.
 I enjoyed some time resting my feet by just sitting and chatting with her for about an hour before she needed to head back home to Hobart.